thekubeworld/iptables/README.md

 **-P** Set the policy for the built-in chain (INPUT, OUTPUT or FORWARD)

 ### CHAIN NAMES
 INPUT  - used for filtering `INCOMING PACKETS`.
-In our linux host is the `packet DESTINATION` OUTPUT - used for filtering `OUTGOING PACKETS`.
-In our linux host is the `packet SOURCE` of the packet.
+In our linux host is the `packet DESTINATION`
+OUTPUT - used for filtering `OUTGOING PACKETS`.
+In our linux host is the `packet SOURCE` of the packet
 MASQUERADE -
 FORWARD -
 PREROUTING - used for `DNAT/Port Forwarding`
-POSTROUTING - used for `SNAT (MASQUERADE)` USER_DEFINED -
+POSTROUTING - used for `SNAT (MASQUERADE)`
+USER_DEFINED -

 | MATCHES                   |
 |---------------------------|